joseantonio002/air_transport_statistics_Canary_Islands/log.md

 Finished pipeline scripts

-Now do some analytical queries with duckdb just for the fun of it
+Now do some analytical queries with duckdb just for the fun of it and that I could show on the dashboard

+## 5/09/25

+Doing analytical queries